nirakarmohanty/Spring-Boot-All/Spring-Boot-Actuator/HELP.md

 		</dependency>

 ### All End points

-	/auditevents - lists security audit-related events such as user login/logout.
+	auditevents] - lists security audit-related events such as user login/logout.
 Also,we can filter by principal or type among other 	fields.
 	/beans returns all available beans in our BeanFactory.
 Unlike /auditevents, it doesn't support 	filtering.
 	/conditions, formerly known as /autoconfig, builds a report of conditions around autoconfiguration.
 	/configprops allows us to fetch all @ConfigurationProperties beans.